GoBlog

 My Biological Science Major

-In college, while stressful and hard, did teach me a lot about myself, and how much I can truly handle.
-There were times when I had to juggle multiple commitments/responsibilities.
-During these times of stress, I think it is important that people just take a moment to breathe.
-To remind themselves why they are doing this.
-I always think of the bigger picture, to remind myself what I am striving for and that I will get there.
+Handling the stress and difficulty of college taught me a lot about myself, and how much I can truly handle.
+There were times when I had to juggle multiple commitments and responsibilities.
+While meeting deadlines and achieving good grades was important, I also learned the value of taking a moment to breathe and remind myself why I am doing this.
+I always think of the bigger picture to remind myself what I am striving for and encourage myself that I will indeed get there.

 Discovering Your Path in Biological Sciences Conclusion

-In medicine or really any career path, no one’s journey is the same and what worked for me may not work for you.
-However, you can definitely learn from my experiences and choose what you want to do with the information.
-I hope that this small part of my story can help students navigate the world of the biological sciences.
-I look forward to sharing more and possibly talking with a few of you.
+No one’s journey in medicine is the same, and what worked for me may not work for you.
+However, you can definitely learn from my experiences as you choose your own path forward.
+I hope that this small part of my story can help you navigate the world of biological sciences.

 Miguel Barranco